EECOLOR/shapeless-wiki/Migration-guide:-shapeless-1.2.4-to-2.0.0.md

 <!-- --- title: Migration guide: shapeless 1.2.4 to 2.0.0 -->

 Details on the changes required to update your code follow.
 You might also find the complete set of differences in shapeless's examples and tests between 1.2.4 and 2.0.0 a useful guide to what's involved in updating.
-They and can be found in [this commit][delta].
+They can be found in [this commit][delta].

 [delta]: https://github.com/milessabin/shapeless/commit/d33938d65acb2aafae7b89df9dd52a955a0c9c8c